-A. i) 2 cubes C. (Overhead views showing number of cubes in each position) ii) Sample response: i) I cannot add any more cubes and still 1 have it match the picture.
-2 2 B. Structure B: Front i) 3 cubes ii) Sample response: ii) Behind the right two-cube tower; I can add one more cube behind 1 the single cube so it is hiding behind the two-cube tower.
-2 2 Structure C: Front i) 4 cubes ii) Sample response: I can add one more cube behind the iii) Yes, at the back on the right; 1 1 front single cube so it is hiding 2 2 behind the two-cube tower.
-Front Structure D: i) 3 cubes D. i) You cannot always see all the cubes in a drawing.
-Some cubes ii) Sample response: I cannot add any more cubes and still might be hidden.
-You could put those cubes in your structure or leave have it match the picture. them out and still have it match the picture. ii) I need to know the number of cubes used.
-It would also help to know if there are hidden cubes.
+A. i) 2 cubes C. (Overhead views showing number of cubes in each position)

+ii) Sample response: i)

+I cannot add any more cubes and still

+have it match the picture.

+2 2

+B. Structure B: Front

+i) 3 cubes

+ii) Sample response: ii) Behind the right two-cube tower;

+I can add one more cube behind

+the single cube so it is hiding behind

+the two-cube tower.

+2 2

+Structure C: Front

+i) 4 cubes

+ii) Sample response:

+I can add one more cube behind the iii) Yes, at the back on the right; 1 1 1

+front single cube so it is hiding

+behind the two-cube tower.

+Front

+Structure D: Tion

+i) 3 cubes

+ii) Sample response: D. i) You cannot always see all the cubes in a drawing.
+Some cubes

+I cannot add any more cubes and still •

+have it match the picture. them out and still have it match the picture.

+ii) I need to know the number of cubes used.
+It would also help to know

+if there are hidden cubes.